SA Water manages water services in South Australia. Read on to find out who we are and what we do.

 Our organisation was established by an Act of Parliament.
 What we do is directly affected by a range of other laws, governing everything from drainage to safe drinking water.
 SA Water is governed by a Board of Directors, and reports to the Minister for Water.

-SA Water provides services to over 1.5 million people.
+SA Water provides services to around 1.7 million South Australians.
 We:

 We work hard to ensure your water is high quality, safe to drink and always available.
 We make sure you can find out how good your water is.